 ABI

-In order to interact with any contract satistying the ISuperToken interface, you can use the following ABI:
+In order to interact with the GDAv1Forwarder contract, you can use the following ABI:

 Parameters